 Configuration of the external IdP

-For SSO to work, the external IdP has to be configured to accept SAML authentication requests from Google Sign-In and to issue SAML assertions that are compatible with Google Sign-In.
+The right way to configure your IdP depends on whether you use SAML profiles or classic organizational profiles.
 The following table summarizes the settings that typically have to be configured in an external IdP to help ensure compatibility.

 If the domain-specific issuer feature is disabled (default):